Skip to content

 print(mastr_api.GetLokaleUhrzeit())

-For API calls and their optional parameters refer to API documentation.
+For API calls, models and optional parameters refer to the API documentation.

 Response: